wso2-incubator/greg-smartbear-plugin/README.md

 Usage
 -----
-File --> New Project option will open the Create a project from description file window.Once installed the plugin the window will display an option
+File --> New Project option will open the create a project from description file window.Once installed the plugin the window will display an option
 "Import wsdl/swagger resources from WSO2 Governance Registry".

 By choosing the option you will be prompted for the G-reg server host name, port, username, password and tenant domain.